ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

 Image, with conversions and broadcasting being handled behind the scenes.

-An example would be ``ContrastImageQualityFunction`` which computes and returns contrast as variance.
+An example would be ``VarianceImageQualityFunction`` which computes and returns contrast as variance.

 Another advantage of using the class is that it exposes and manages a